- Where is “Race Headquarters”?

 Can I use drop bags?

 The course is a 16.5 mile loop.
-50K and 50-mile runners will pass through the sixth aid station (The Living Room) multiple times and most runners have found that leaving their stuff here is adequate.
+50K and 50-mile runners will pass through the sixth aid station (The Living Room) 2 or 3 times respectively and almost all runners have found that leaving their stuff here at the Living Room is adequate.
 However, we will permit a drop bag for The Library aid station only.
-This is approximately the half-way point on the course, yet only about 2 miles by road from the start/finish line area.
+The Library is approximately the half-way point on the course, yet only about 2 miles by road from the Living Room/start/finish line area.
 If you have to have supplies that you will need while out on the course we will make sure your bag gets to The Library aid station.
-If you would like to have drop bags you need to have your bags labeled with YOUR NAME and BIB NUMBER and check it in at the race headquarters by 7pm on Friday night.
+If you would like to have drop bags you need to have your bags labeled with YOUR NAME, BIB NUMBER and CELL PHONE and check it in at the race headquarters by 7:00pm on Friday night.
 After you finish, you are responsible of retrieving your own drop bag from the Library Aid Station, otherwise it may not return to the until all the aid stations’ equipment is picked up and returned to the finish line area around 7:30pm or later – timing of the last runners going through the aid stations determines the timing of equipment returning to the Living Room/finish line area.

 What kind of markings will mark the course and will it be lit for after dark?

 The course will be marked with red arrows over a black background and flagging tape (please refer to Course Info on the home page and Course Description for more details).
 The course will not be lit for after dark as there are cut-off times.